 To maintain as much flexibility as possible while achieving good comparability, we have identified a series of key requirements.
 Those are listed here and should be cross-referenced to IGC project workflow recommendations.
 We do not prescribe sites, methods or software, or who participates in making the studies.
-We do prescribe eight key geodesign systems (with related color palettes), plus two optional, to be the systems within which design changes are proposed; that all project contexts are defined as square “clips” at agreed spatial extents; three design scenarios; three common time stages across all projects; and a common impact evaluation framework based on the UN Sustainable Development Goals, presented in a common format.
+We do prescribe a workflow; eight key geodesign systems plus two optional (with related color palettes), to be the systems within which design changes are proposed; that all project contexts are defined as square spatial data “clips”; three design scenarios; three common time stages across all projects; and a common impact evaluation framework based on the UN Sustainable Development Goals, presented in a common format.

-We expect all teams to adaptively apply the Geodesign framework and workflow as proposed below by Steinitz (2012), or any other workflow that enables making the required IGC studies.
+We expect all teams to adaptively apply the geodesign framework and workflow as described by Steinitz (2012), or any other workflow that enables making the required IGC studies.